Rolls-Royce Meteor: Production

 The Meteor was initially produced by Rolls-Royce but manufacturing capacity was severely limited due to the demand for Merlin engines.
 Early units were still manufactured using recovered Merlin parts and many early Meteors still showed crash damage.
 When engine manufacturing needed to increase output, brand new engines had to be made.
 Because weight saving was not so important for a tank engine, some of the Merlin's more expensive light-alloy components were replaced with cheaper, steel versions.
 It was also envisaged that the Meteor would use some components rejected on quality grounds for the Merlin, but suitable for a derated Meteor engine.
 Many of these rejected parts while not meeting strict standards for airworthiness, were perfectly adequate for use in ground vehicles where the crew or operators were not subject to the inherent hazards involved in flight.

 To increase production, Meadows produced some Meteors but the small factory of 2,000 men was producing 40 types of engine.
 To make enough Meteors for the Cromwell build programme, Rolls-Royce agreed to move Meteor production to the Rover Company at Tyseley and Morris at Coventry.

-Rolls-Royce was also aiding the development of production jet engines at Rover, but progress there was slow and Rover became disillusioned.
-Hives struck a deal in December 1942 with Spencer Wilks of Rover to trade W.2B/23 production at Barnoldswick for the Rolls-Royce tank engine factory in Nottingham and production of the Meteor, to become officially effective on 1 April 1943.
+Rolls-Royce was also aiding the development of production jet engines at Rover, but progress there was slow and there were disputes between Power Jets designers of the engine.
+Rover became disillusioned.
+Backed by the MAP who were unable to force Power Jets to become part of Rover, Hives struck a deal in December 1942 with Spencer Wilks of Rover to trade W.2B/23 production and the Rover jet design team at Barnoldswick for the Rolls-Royce tank engine factory in Nottingham and production of the Meteor, to become officially effective on 1 April 1943.
 In 1943, an acute shortage of blocks was met by dismantling surplus older marks of Merlin.

 Rover took over the Meteor in January 1944 and in 1946 the British Government made Rover responsible for research and development of large military engines.
 In this role, Rover continued the development and production of the Meteor Mk IVb and various derivatives, including the Meteorite V8 and the M120 V12.
 Rover ceased this activity in 1964, having produced approximately 9,000 engines.
 The Land Rover success required more manufacturing capacity, so Rolls-Royce again became responsible for the manufacture of spare parts.
 Future engines for British tanks were manufactured by the engine division Rolls-Royce Diesels of Shrewsbury, which in 1969 had a seven-figure unfulfilled order for Meteor spares.
 It was acquired by Perkins in the 1980s.
 Perkins was taken over by Caterpillar Inc in 1997.